TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 The folder `experiments/original-results` contains our log files.
 The subfolders `models-info`, `q1`, `q2`, `q3`, `appendix` contain the log files generated from the tools.
 The subfolder `results` contains the PDFs generated from these logs.

 ## Experiments list
-We provide a quick overview of the experiments here
+We provide a quick overview of the experiments here:

 #### Table 2 - models-info
 This experiment provides the information about all of the considered models like their number of states/actions/observation and computed over-approximation using Storm